Back

 3

-Not all of your income is taxed.
-The state guarantees a monthly tax-free minimum.
-In Serbia, this is a fixed base that is regularly adjusted every year.
+Luckily, the government doesn't tax every single penny.
+You get a monthly tax-free minimum.
+In Serbia, this is a fixed amount adjusted upward every year.

 Tax base = Income - Tax-free amount